 Where comfort–for me, at least–went awry was that the cups have a spring-back soft mechanism that pulls the cup back, and I can feel them do that when I am wearing them, which is slightly irritating.
 I suppose that this system makes the headphones look nicer when off your head, but it also made it a little tricky figuring out how to wear them properly.
 Still, once I got the hang of how to fit these on, comfort was not an issue when using them in prolonged listening sessions.

-The Focal Clear is a flagship-class headphone that delivers excellent technical performance and a tonality that is–minus some quirks in the treble–very good.
+The Focal Clear open back headphones are a flagship-class headphone that delivers excellent technical performance and a tonality that is–minus some quirks in the treble–very good.
 For the most part, I will be comparing the Clear to the HiFiMan Ananda and Audeze LCD-2; however, I would also like to draw comparisons to the HD 660S as it kind of reminded me of that headphone, and wanted to discuss how it performed as an upgrade for those who, like me, really like Sennheiser’s HD 600-series.

 The Clear has what is, to me, the most impressive bass I have heard on a dynamic headphone thus far.
 For extension, it performs really well as it extends in an almost completely linear fashion; it only rolled off a bit at around 30hz.
 The Clear’s reach into the sub-bass region gave it a very good sense of depth, and it vastly outperformed the HD 660S’ bass which comes across as a little shallow by comparison.
 Still, I felt as though the LCD-2 and Ananda’s extension was a little more impressive as it just had that last-level of extension that made them sound a little deeper and had more of that 10hz-20hz rumble when compared to the clear.